Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 Located in the major Zuidas office district, the station will be expanded and upgraded from 2018-2028 with 2 new tracks and covered platforms, part of the huge Zuidasdok infrastructure project in the area.

-With the new North-South metro line opening in late July 2018, the direct train link to Schiphol Airport and with future international rail services planned, Amsterdam Zuid will become a major transport hub.
+With the new North-South metro line, the direct train link to Schiphol Airport and with future international rail services planned, Amsterdam Zuid will become a major transport hub.

 Current facilities at the station include Albert Heijn To Go (mini-supermarket), HEMA (general retailer), ETOS (chemist), Rituals (toiletries) and Sissy Boy (fashion) plus Julia’s, Starbucks and various snack bars.